tsenyun/ProfolioProjects/README.md

 - Features:
   - Data Cleaning:
-      - Cleaned and managed 56,477 records in the "NashvilleHousing" dataset using SQL.
+      - Cleaned and managed 56,477 records in the "NashvilleHousing" dataset using **SQL**.
       - Standardized data formats and populated missing values.
       - Splitted address fields into separate columns for better analysis.
       - Converted boolean indicators ('Y' and 'N') into more descriptive terms ('Yes' and 'No').